 See Treatment and Medication for more detail.

 Large-bowel obstruction (LBO) is an emergency condition that requires early identification and intervention.
-The etiology of this condition is age dependent, and it can result from either mechanical interruption of the flow of intestinal contents (see the following image) or by the dilation of the colon in the absence of an anatomic lesion (pseudo-obstruction).
+The etiology of this condition is age-dependent, and it can result either from mechanical interruption of the flow of intestinal contents (see the following image) or from dilation of the colon in the absence of an anatomic lesion (pseudo-obstruction).
 Causes include neoplasms, inflammatory processes (diverticulitis), strictures, fecal impaction or volvulus.

 Abdominal (kidney-ureter-bladder [KUB]) film of a patient with obstipation.
 Dilatation of the colon is associated with large-bowel obstruction.
 Radiog....

-It is important to distinguish colonic obstruction from ileus, and differentiate between a true mechanical obstruction and a pseudo-obstruction, as the treatment differs.
+It is important to distinguish colonic obstruction from ileus and to differentiate between true mechanical obstruction and pseudo-obstruction.
+Treatment differs.

-Colonic obstruction is more common in elderly individuals, due to the higher incidence of neoplasms and other causative diseases in this population.
+Colonic obstruction is more common in elderly individuals as a consequence of the higher incidence of neoplasms and other causative diseases in this population.
 In neonates, colonic obstruction may be caused by an imperforate anus or other anatomic abnormalities.
 Obstruction may also be secondary to meconium ileus.
 In the pediatric population, Hirschsprung disease can resemble colonic obstruction.